 Ontario’s provincial park system is diverse, and so are our park warden positions.

-In any given park, the goals of our wardens are the same: to protect park property and resources (the natural and cultural features of a park), and to ensure every park visitor can have a peaceful and enjoyable visit.
+In any given park, the role of our wardens is the same: to protect park property and resources (the natural and cultural features of a park), and to ensure every park visitor can have a peaceful and enjoyable visit.